FHIR/FSHSchool/content/docs-beta/SUSHI/migration/_index.md

 * The IG publisher reports `No Source directories to scan found`
 * The published IG does not include any of the resources from **fsh-generated**

-This usually means that the IG Publisher is not using the correct template.  _First_, check to ensure your your **ig.ini** specifies the `#current` version of one of the supported templates (or a template that extends one of the supported templates)..
+This usually means that the IG Publisher is not using the correct template.  _First_, check to ensure your your **ig.ini** specifies the `#current` version of one of the supported templates (or a template that extends one of the supported templates).

 If you've confirmed you are using a `#current` version of a supported template, then the IG Publisher likely failed to download the updated template in your FHIR cache.
 This may be due to corporate firewalls, network issues, or restrictive file permissions in your FHIR cache.
 Sometimes, you can resolve this issue by deleting the base template from your FHIR cache: